For Reviewers

 Submission Types

 The journal invites high-quality submissions on all topics related to the Semantic Web, including the use of semantic technologies in other contexts than the World Wide Web.
 Submissions can fall in one of the following categories.
+Reviewers should include in their reviews an explicit discussion of the review criteria mentioned for the respective paper category.
+Please note that some review criteria can be addressed via supplemental files as detailed below.

 - Full papers – containing original research results.
 Results previously published at conferences or workshops may be submitted as extended versions.
 These submissions will be reviewed along the usual dimensions for research contributions which include originality, significance of the results, and quality of writing.
+We encourage authors to write their papers and more specifically the evaluation sections in a style and level of detail that enables the replication of their results.

 - Survey articles – full-length papers surveying the state of the art of topics central to the journal's scope.
 Authors may want to contact the editors before writing a survey.
-Survey articles should have the potential to become well-known introductory and overview texts.
+Survey articles should have the potential to become well-known, highest quality introductory and overview texts.
 These submissions will be reviewed along the following dimensions: (1) Suitability as introductory text, targeted at researchers, PhD students, or practitioners, to get started on the covered topic.
 (2) How comprehensive and how balanced is the presentation and coverage.
 (3) Readability and clarity of the presentation.
 (4) Importance of the covered material to the broader Semantic Web community.

 - Descriptions of ontologies – short papers describing ontology modeling and creation efforts.
 The descriptions should be brief and pointed, indicating the design principles, methodologies applied at creation, comparison with other ontologies on the same topic, and pointers to existing applications or use-case experiments.
 It is strongly encouraged, that the described ontologies are free, open, and accessible on the Web.
 If this is not possible, then the ontologies have to be made available to the reviewers.
 For commercial ontologies, exceptions can be arranged through the editors.
 These submissions will be reviewed along the following dimensions: (1) Quality and relevance of the described ontology (convincing evidence must be provided).
 (2) Illustration, clarity and readability of the describing paper, which shall convey to the reader the key aspects of the described ontology.